jonaslund/Fixed-Pixels/README.md

 What
 ----
-Chrome Extension that fixes pixels, based on this Nullsleep's http://nullsleep.tumblr.com/post/16417178705/how-to-disable-image-smoothing-in-modern-web-browsers
+Chrome Extension that fixes pixels, based on Nullsleep's http://nullsleep.tumblr.com/post/16417178705/how-to-disable-image-smoothing-in-modern-web-browsers